What real SEO competitors look like

 Response plan

-A next-step plan for which gaps are worth closing first and why.
+A next-step plan for which competitor gaps are worth closing first and why.

 Related services